bmdeen/fmriPermPipe/README.md

 The anatomical pipeline uses a Human Connectome Project (HCP)-like approach to generate a highly accurate cortical surface reconstruction from high-resolution T1- and T2-weighted anatomical images.
 The specific processing steps are adapted from the HCP's PreFreesurer and PostFreesurfer pipelines.

 In preprocessing (`fpp.anat.preproc`), anatomical images are registered to one another, averaged, rigidly aligned with MNI152NLin6Asym space, and bias-corrected.
 This generates a high-resolution anatomical template space for each individual subject.

+Optionally, if high-resolution coronal images of the medial temporal lobe were acquired, `fpp.anat.preprocCoronal` can be used to preprocess these images, and perform anatomical segmentation of hippocampal/parahippocampal structures using Automatic Segmentation of Hippocampal Subfields (ASHS).
+To perform ASHS, the [UPenn PMC Atlas data](https://balsa.wustl.edu/study/show/RVVG) (file ashs\_atlas\_upennpmc\_20170810.tar) must be added.
+The downloaded folder ashs\_atlas\_upennpmc\_20170810 should be placed in the data folder within the FPP script directory.
+The [ASHS software](https://www.nitrc.org/projects/ashs/) must also be downloaded and sourced.

 After preprocessing, a cortical reconstruction is generated using Freesurfer's `recon-all`, with the `-hires` flag to accomodate submillimeter resolution when needed.